plitwin/MacProject1/sub/readme.txt

-Readme file for sub folder
+Readme file for sub folder FROM LOCAL REPO